moovatom/moovatom-api-ruby-library/README.md

 end
 ```

 A details request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `build_request()` and `send_request()` methods.
-If successful the body of the Moovatom response will contain the details of the video identified by the uuid set in your MoovEngine object:
+If successful the body of the Moovatom response will contain the details of the video identified by the uuid set in your MoovEngine object.

+*Successful get_details() Response:*

 ```
 {